 Large ensembles: Keyboard students may rehearse and perform with an instrumental ensemble for repertoire that requires a keyboard instrument (for example, an orchestral work with piano as a percussion instrument).
 Similarly, organ, piano, and harpsichord students may be featured with the Adelphian Concert Choir, Dorian Singers, or Chorale at the discretion of the conductors.

 Jazz: Students form faculty-advised jazz combos and perform each semester in formal and informal settings on and off campus.
-Pianists may participate in open auditions for the rhythm section of the Jazz Band.
+Pianists may participate in open auditions for the rhythm section of the Jazz Orchestra.

 Collaborative piano/accompaniment: Keyboard students accompany instrumental and vocal students for lessons, jury examinations, and recitals, at the direction of faculty.
 Keyboard scholarship recipients are assigned accompaniments at the beginning of each semester.